 La Iguana Perdida

-I have stayed at this hostel the first time I visited Lake Atitlan and I have great memories.
+I stayed at this hostel the first time I visited Lake Atitlan, and I have great memories.
 Located in Santa Cruz La Laguna, it’s a welcoming place with lots of communal, cozy areas and boasting incredible views of the lake.

 Dreamboat Hostel